oroszgy/explain-diff-with-ai/README.md

-# GPT Explain Diff JavaScript action
+# Explain Diff with AI action

 This action receives as input a git diff (e.g. a PR diff) and asks chatgpt to summarize and explain the changes made in that diff.